BrunoWozniak/discov-cursor/backend/BACKEND_API_DOC.md

     ```

 ## Notes
-- All requests and responses use JSON.
+- All requests and responses use JSON
-- CORS may need to be enabled on the backend for frontend development.
+- CORS is configured for development and testing environments
-- The backend must be running and accessible at the specified base URL.
+- The backend must be running and accessible at the specified base URL
-- **In Docker Compose, use the backend service name as the host (e.g., `http://backend:4000`) from other containers.**